appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 ### Adding chart widget

 The chart widget on Appsmith is used to view the graphical representation of your data.
-It's available in multiple configurations; hoyouver, if you want to do advanced visualization, you can choose the custom configuration and use `Custom Fusion Chart Configuration.`
+It's available in multiple configurations; however, if you want to do advanced visualization, you can choose the custom configuration and use `Custom Fusion Chart Configuration.`

 :::info
 There are almost 100+ variants of Fusion Chart Configuration; learn more from the official docs[ here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts/).